cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
-    opaque id<0..2^16-1>;
     opaque data<1..2^16-1>;
 } RegistrationRequest;
 ~~~

-id
-: An opaque string carrying the client account information, if available.

 data
 : An encoded element in the OPRF group.
 See {{I-D.irtf-cfrg-voprf}} for a